YihuiAndre/ASCII-Art/README.md

 ```
 Operations: -i    Path of input directory/image/image url.
 (First operation)
-            -o    Path of output directory/image/txt which can be NULL if no output file.
+            -o    Path of output output directory/image/GIF/txt which can be NULL if no output file.
 (Second operation)
             -t    Path of characters file. default value: ASCII/Template1.txt (third operation)
             -n    Number of unique characters between 0 and 256 (**note that the input has to be in 2^n form). default value: 256 (fourth operation)
             -c    Color of the ASCII Art. (red, blue, green, orange, yellow, black) default value: black (fifth operation)